Our IT community has long been held captive by requirements to “tell” end users what to do. Use this app, don’t use that one. Read the 20-page manual.

 As behaviors across these three groups evolve, many new and different experiences await.
 For IT especially, there is an opportunity for significant repositioning.
 It will take new skills (marketing), new job titles (customer success managers), and a rethinking of what matters (end user engagement).
 But as IT provisions and drives use of productivity tools that intuitively deliver value, IT will become the hero.
 And they’ll do it by showing users the way, not telling them to follow it.

 We’ll tell you right now.
-The second you open Syncplicity’s new iPhone app, it’s going to be love at first swipe.
+The second you open Syncplicity by Axway’s new iPhone app, it’s going to be love at first swipe.

 Our secure, enterprise file sync and share solution has always featured a consumer-grade UX users love.
 That’s why Gartner referred to our “modern UI” and “enhanced user experience” in naming us 2014 Magic Quadrant leaders.
 But our new iPhone app sets the UX bar even higher.
 Way, way higher.